jbraekr/pouch-pad/README.md

 Pouch-pad
 ===

 First: create admin!
-Run itand pick fauxton.
+Run it and pick fauxton.

 OnlineDemo
 ---